Conference Committees

 AIEC Track Chair, Students (STU)

-Charlotte has over 20 years of experience in international education, advocating for and supporting the diverse international student experiences in ELICOS, pathway courses and universities.
-Charlotte is committed to listening to and working with students and placing them at the centre and partnering with them to empower the student experience.
-Charlotte focuses on strategically connecting people and communities to have meaningful impact.
-Charlotte is a collaborator and continual learner who values working with professional and academic colleagues, government and community.
-Charlotte is excited about a vibrant student theme at #aiec2023 and meeting with excited and passionate delegates.
+Charlotte has almost 20 years of experience in international education, advocating for and supporting the international student experience in ELICOS, pathways and universities.
+Charlotte is committed to putting students first and partnering with them to empower the student experience.
+Charlotte is a collaborator who loves learning from, and working with, colleagues in accommodation, education agents, government, and community.
+As convener, Charlotte will utilise her expertise as the sector reimagines the international student experience, both onshore and offshore, and enable authentic senses of belonging.

 Jana Perera